Why It's So Hard To Stop Women From Sleeping In A Menstrual Shed

 Last August, the government of Nepal announced punishments for anyone who forces a female family member to sleep outside while on her period: three months in jail or a fine of 3,000 rupees, roughly $30.

-The practice was previously banned by the Supreme Court in 2005 but without penalties attached.
+The practice was previously banned by Nepal's Supreme Court in 2005 but without penalties attached.

 So far, the legislation is off to a slow start.